gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 }
 ```

-Then if you really need to also export macros, add a header that only define those macros.
+Then if you really need to also export macros, add a header that only defines those macros.

 > But this is repetitive and tedious!
 I don't want to do this, I use 10 libraries like that!

 Good!
 This is actually a good point.
 Repetitive and tedious stuff like that can be done by a script.
 Using the clang tooling API, you can make a tool can generate your module interface and your defining header for you.
 This should be even easier of the header for which you create such module interface is a "modularizable header", as defined by
 the clang fork.
 I mean, the Google proposal initially proposed the `import "legacy.h"` syntax that would transform a legacy header inclusion to an importation.
-If that is possible within clang, I cannot imagine why it won't be possible to genrate a module interface and a header that applies the preprocessor state.
+If that is possible within clang, I cannot imagine why it won't be possible to generate a module interface and a header that applies the preprocessor state.
-I didn't tried making a tool with this particular API, but it I don't think it would be impossible to do.
+I didn't try making a tool with this particular API, but I don't think it would be impossible to do.

 ## Config Macros